 - Help manage disorders related to the central and peripheral circulation, such problems with concentration and cognitive function.

 - May slow down the progression of tissue degeneration and relieve depression in people with dementia and Alzheimer’s disease.

-- Ginkgo biloba leaf extract may encourage pain-free walking in patients with intermittent claudication (painful leg cramps), peripheral vascular disease and Raynaud’s disease.
+- It may encourage pain-free walking in patients with intermittent claudication (painful leg cramps), peripheral vascular disease and Raynaud’s disease.

-- May be useful in cases of arteriosclerosis.
+- May be useful in cases of atherosclerosis.

-- Some studies suggest that ginkgo may help to treat macular degeneration.
+- Some studies suggest that ginkgo may help quality of sleep.

 Flora Force Products containing Ginkgo biloba